No Payment Within 30 Days? How To Prevent This

 It is sometimes difficult to know exactly what is happening.
 In truth, this can often come down to experience.

-The fact remains that you have provided services and have not yet been paid.
+The fact remains that you have provided services and have not yet had payment within 30 days.

 If you are charging interest, this may prompt the customer to pay.

 Unfortunately, this does not always guarantee payment, as some customers will ignore all communications and consequences.

 In the case of small businesses or those who are self-employed, it is not unheard of for bigger companies to withhold payments.

 We have all heard stories like this in the news, and often the person who is owed money is made to wait for months before getting any payment.

 This is sometimes because the person owed money is hesitant or does not have the time or resources to enter the process of debt recovery.

 Some are afraid of compromising a potentially lucrative business relationship by “rocking the boat”.

 It is important to remember that no business has ever lost a client simply because they were asked to pay.